 When the two sides do come into conflict, it is usually because an originator suspects that generic competitor has infringed one of its patents.
 Intellectual property disputes of this type are expensive and time consuming, and sap resources that could be better spent on further research and development.

-Early resolution mechanisms for patent disputes aim to bring efficiency and clarity to this situation.
+Patent linkage aims to bring efficiency and clarity to this situation.
 Moreover, an environment where patent owners feel confident that their IP rights are respected and enforceable is one in which they will be more comfortable investing.
 That in turn drives knowledge-based economic development – and demonstrates why countries pursuing growth should embrace patent linkage, rather than reject it.

 If Taiwan passes patent linkage legislation, the country will be joining other regional powerhouses with similar laws on their books such as Korea and Singapore.
 Rather than seeing itself as an outlier, Taiwan should be confident that it is implementing a new regional standard for the protection of intellectual property.